Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Deep lounge comfort Large footprint

-Wide arms are genuinely usable Deep seat can be awkward for shorter legs
+Wide arms are genuinely useful Deep seat can be awkward for shorter legs

 Removable, zippered covers Less upright support by design